Ereza/LogcatReporter/README.md

 ```

 A new Crashlytics issue should appear, and should show the application log if you go to the issue details.

+### Tracking non-fatal crashes

+You can report non-fatal crashes to Crashlytics with the Logcat log attached by using `LogcatReporter.reportExceptionWithLogcat(Throwable)` instead of Crashlytics.logException(Throwable)`.

 ### Optional: Parameters